 Cats have a sophisticated sense of sight, allowing them to identify cockroaches at night when they’re most active.

 Cats have a reflective layer of tissue behind the eye’s retina called the tapetum lucidum.
 This allows cats to see 7 times better than humans in the dark by bouncing light back to the sensory cells.
 This allows the retina to receive more than 50% of available light.

 Cats have more rods in their eyes, making it easier to see in dimmer light.
 Their pupils expand widely, allowing them to take in more light to help them see better.

 As houses are rarely pitch black, cats have access to enough light to see cockroaches at night.

 When cockroaches are in colonies, they make some noise.
 Many species make a chirping sound, and some create acoustic vibrations by rubbing their legs or wings together.
 You can also hear them scuttling around in cabinets and walls.

 Cats can hear up to 64kHz, while humans can hear to 20kHz.
 They move their ears back and forth to locate the sound and can find them 3 inches from where they originate, even if they’re a yard away.

 Can Cats Feel Cockroaches?

-It’s not just scent, hearing, and eyesight that cats use to detect cockroaches; they can also detect them with their whiskers.
-Whiskers pick up even the slightest movements and vibrations.
+The whiskers pick up even the slightest movements and vibrations.
 Cats also have whiskers on their legs, which allows them to become aware of their surroundings.

 To make them work effectively, cats have 100-200 nerve sensors per whisker, allowing them to translate irregularities of something they’ve brushed past to be translated into movements.